AdhenxYz/Tictac-toe/README.md

 # Tictac-toe

-i Create this TicTacToe in python From CleverProgrammer this first Project me in python
+I Create this TicTacToe in python From CleverProgrammer and this first Project me in python